MVLA Soccer Club: Frequently Asked Questions

 You will still need to pay a deposit.
 However, we can make adjustments to your deposit amount.
 If you are a returning financial aid recipient or plan to apply for financial aid, please contact firstname.lastname@example.org.

 MVLA is a volunteer-based, non-profit entity.
-We rely on our parent volunteers to manage this organization of 40+ coaches, 90+ teams, and 1200+ players.
-Every family is required to contribute 6 volunteer hours a season per player (12 hours annually).
+We rely on our parent volunteers to manage this organization of ~40 coaches, ~80 teams, and 1100+ players.
+Every family is required to contribute 6 volunteer hours a season per player.
 We understand the difficulties of contributing time for some families, so we offer a buy-out option.
+For $125 per player each season, you can fulfill this obligation.
+The $125 volunteer fee is added to every player's balance during registration.
+At the end of the season, families who contributed 6 hours per season per player will be reimbursed.
+Please check the Volunteer Page of our website for more information and for the reimbursement request form.

-Fall 2019/Spring 2020 Volunteer Hours Reimbursement Request Deadline is June 15, 2020.
-Please visit our Volunteer page for more info on the Volunteer Program.
+Each season, there is a Volunteer Hours Reimbursement Request Deadline.
+Please visit our Volunteer page for more info on the Volunteer Program and for the reimbursement request form.
 Approved volunteer roles are those for which sign-up opportunities are available through i volunteer, approved team manager roles, or other designated club-wide roles.
-If you have any questions about completing the form, please contact the volunteer coordinator at email@example.com prior to submitting it.
+If you have any questions about completing the form, please contact email@example.com prior to submitting it.

 Byga is the system used by MVLA and other clubs for registration, scheduling, and all communications.
 Byga also provides many other tools for the coaches and staff, such as tryouts management, team assignments, staff and player feedback, and reporting of game results.
 Families use Byga to see the team practice and game schedules, communicate with the team, and indicate player availability.
 It is expected that families keep their player’s availability for practices and games up to date in Byga as coaches use this information to plan for training sessions and games.